SovereignCloudStack/standards/Standards/scs-XXXX-v1-volume-backup-service.md

 #### Only recommend volume backup feature, use images as alternative

-As an alternative to the volume backup feature of the Block Storage API, Glance images can also be created based on volumes and act as a backup under certain circumstances.
+As an alternative to the volume backup feature of the Block Storage API, images can also be created based on volumes and act as a backup under certain circumstances.
 As an option, this standard could keep the actual integration of the volume backup feature optional and guide users how to use images as backup targets instead in case the feature is unavailable.

-However, it is not guaranteed that the Glance backend storage is separate from the volume storage.
+However, it is not guaranteed that the image backend storage is separate from the volume storage.
 For instance, both could be using the same Ceph cluster.
 In such case, the images would not count as genuine backups.

 Although users are able to download images and transfer them to a different storage location, this approach might also prove unfeasible depending on the image size and the existence (or lack) of appropriate target storage on the user side.

-Furthermore, incremental backups are not possible when creating Glance images from volumes either.
+Furthermore, incremental backups are not possible when creating images from volumes either.
 This results in time-consuming backup operations of fully copying a volume everytime a backup is created.

 #### Focus on feature availability, make feature mandatory